tsiotska/CloudTech-studying/Readme.md

-### This branch is not going to be used for merge with conflicts resolving
+### This branch is going to be used for merge with conflicts resolving